wellsy57/Home-Assistant-Project/README.md

 I purchased a Raspberry PI 3 b+ and setup some Sonoff Basic switches flashed with Tasmota as a first test and quickly realized how powerful HA was.
 What really thrilled me was the incredible wealth of community help for seemingly every problem that arose.

 My only concern was how long it took to reboot the PI.
-I could literally go and make a cup of coffee every time a restart was required.
+I could literally go and boil the kettle and make a cup of coffee every time a restart of the PI was required.

 By contrast, I can upload a completely new PLC program from my PC>PLC across my network and restart the PLC in 20 seconds or so.